Updated: Apr 15

 Flat tires Llanterías (tire repair stores) are scattered frequently along the main highway, so in the rare case of a puncture you will never be far away.
 Ask locals to point you in the direction of the closest one, and they will normally get you back on the road in less than 20 minutes and under 10.000 COP.

-1 tank will get you approximately 250km of riding.
+1 tank will get you approximately 250km of riding (Depending on the bike).
 If you run out of gas, the bikes have a reserve tank that will get you another 30-40km.
 The dial is a metal switch on the left side of the bike, underneath the gas tank.
 Point it down to access the reserve fuel.
 Try to fill up at the gas station in Palomino if you can, otherwise all the small towns will have gas available in bottles roadside.

 If your chain comes off and doesn’t appear to be damaged in any way, place the chain on the rear sprocket (pointy disc on the back wheel), and roll the bike backwards.
 It should click back into place.
 Tighten the chain as soon as possible, or ask somebody to tighten it for you if you don’t know how.